yoyobara/beekDB/doc/communication_protocol.md

 #### Join_Success (`J`)
 when accepting a new client, the server shall reply with this response after reciving the `Join` message from the client.

+also sends as its `content` its public key also as part of the DH protocol.

 #### Query_Result (`Q`)
 a response message to a query from the client (`Query`)